PoCInnovation/Workshops/software/06.Nest/README.md

 In this workshop, you'll use [Nest](https://nestjs.com/), a framework built on top of [Express](https://expressjs.com/) to create efficient and scalable apps.
 It's a very opinionated framework that provides everything you need and has built-in integration with many other frameworks (queues, type ORMs, validators, documentation, and much more!).
 Nest fully supports TypeScript (in fact it's [built in TypeScript](https://github.com/nestjs/nest)).

-> If you aren't familiar with TypeScript, you can read [this file](https://github.com/PoCInnovation/Workshops/blob/master/software/06.Nest/src/step0/learn.md) to learn the basics.

 ## Step 0: Setup

 All the required information to start this workshop can be found in [SETUP.md](./SETUP.md)